nitinkoberoii/Foodie-App-UI-Flutter/README.md

 This project was made as the part of practicing Flutter App Development.
 The additional package used was like_button v2.0.5. pub.dev link for like_button package: https://pub.dev/packages/like_button .

+Find the codes in master branch of this repository.

 Images:-

 ![image_2024-06-07_180948943](https://github.com/nitinkoberoii/Foodie-App-UI-Flutter/assets/134691738/057ded15-e130-428c-b258-780886309c5a)  ![image_2024-06-07_181105246](https://github.com/nitinkoberoii/Foodie-App-UI-Flutter/assets/134691738/a02edf41-d617-4c14-a980-0bc5c03b478a)  ![image_2024-06-07_181203816](https://github.com/nitinkoberoii/Foodie-App-UI-Flutter/assets/134691738/ab4c3327-e70c-4bd2-bdd9-70b8599817a0)  ![image_2024-06-07_181315680](https://github.com/nitinkoberoii/Foodie-App-UI-Flutter/assets/134691738/fe1d595c-c1df-4b18-bddd-c57d85789a7a)